Lloyd Russell-Moyle: European Union, Brexit and parliamentary protest

-In May 2018 Russell-Moyle as the Chair of the All-Party Parliamentary Group on Youth Affairs launched an inquiry into "the Role and Sufficiency of Youth Work".
-In the recommendations published in October 2018 he highlighted the relevance and importance of the inquiry stating, "Over the years youth work has borne the brunt of significant spending cuts.
-Recent events and reports suggest the loss of youth work has had a negative impact on young people and communities".
+Russell-Moyle was a critic of Brexit and supported a further public vote on the United Kingdom's membership of the European Union.
+In 2019 he was one of the parliamentarians involved in the Cherry/Miller litigation before the Supreme Court of the United Kingdom, which ruled that Boris Johnson's prorogation of Parliament was unlawful.

-On 10 December 2018, Russell-Moyle was suspended from the House of Commons for the remainder of the day's sitting after he seized the ceremonial mace in protest at the government's eleventh-hour deferral of the vote on the EU Withdrawal Agreement, which had been scheduled for the following day.
+On 10 December 2018, he was suspended from the House of Commons for the rest of the day's sitting after taking the ceremonial mace in protest at Theresa May's decision to defer the vote on her Brexit withdrawal agreement.

 On 5 March 2019, Russell-Moyle joined thirteen other Labour MPs on Westminster Bridge, next to the Houses of Parliament, in a protest against Brexit under the banner 'Love Socialism Hate Brexit'.
 Russell-Moyle was one of a number of MPs to light red flares on the bridge.
 The use of flares so close to Westminster drew the attention of uniformed police, who arrived by boat to inquire what was taking place.

-During Prime Minister's Questions, on 20 March 2019, Russell-Moyle urged Prime Minister Theresa May to "condemn" Andrea Leadsom for the Cabinet Minister's comments on LGBT education.
-Leadsom had made comments on radio that parents should decide when their children are "exposed" to LGBT education.
-Leadsom's comments drew anger from many who felt, in Russell-Moyle's words, that "This is Conservative Party dog-whistle politics".
-Russell-Moyle also criticised the Prime Minister, stating that she had "campaigned to keep Section 28" which prevented the "promotion of homosexuality", which Russell-Moyle said had "led to millions of young people like myself growing in fear of being LGBT".